 While working in Silicon Valley for Giga Information Group I got to enjoy Tied House and of course Fry’s Electronics.
 After a few years I thought I missed snow, so I moved to Boston.
 There I worked for various companies, including Toysmart and Corechange (mental note: need to update these company links more frequently).
 I met a lot of great people there and would have not moved again had it been for the weather and the road construction.

 Today I live in sunny Bonita Springs, Florida and enjoy both the bugs and amazing heat.
 The small family of alligators in the nearby marsh certainly keeps things lively, and it seems clear that air-conditioning was an important invention.

 A few years ago I met Denise, and we are now married!
 She is simply the most incredible person I have met, we have quite a bit in common yet we still find time for things that interest us both.

 I can be reached via email <[email protected]> or you can sometimes find me on Yahoo!
 IM as sarjeant.

 Although there might be a purpose for this site I won’t attempt to describe that here.

 Something that is termed “micro” is typically small.
 For example, a microcomputer is a personal computer that is smaller than a minicomputer but somewhat larger than a calculator.
-A “MUX” is short for multiplexer, and it allows you to create composit signals.
-For example, using two modems to connect to the Internet and trafficing data seemlessly over both is called multiplexing.
+A “MUX” is short for multiplexer, and it allows you to create composite signals.
+For example, using two modems to connect to the Internet and trafficking data seamlessly over both is called multiplexing.

 Anyhow, this site is relatively small but attempts to take a lot of my data and present it at one source.